-One-click enabled - Press and hold the product's control button (see Product overview on page 5) for about 3 seconds to connect to an AVHS service over the Internet.
+One-click enabled - Press and hold the product's control button (see) for about 3 seconds to connect to an AVHS service over the Internet.
 Once registered, Always will be enabled and the Axis product stays connected to the AVHS service.
 If the product is not registered within 24 hours from when the button is pressed, the product will disconnect from the AVHS service.